ivaleraM/GLFM/README.md

 -------------------
     hidden = GLFM_infer(data);

-where data is a structure containing:
+where **data** is a structure containing:

-    X: N*D observation matrix of N samples and D dimensions
+    X: NxD observation matrix of N samples and D dimensions

-    C: 1*D string array indicating type of data for each dimension
+    C: 1xD string array indicating type of data for each dimension

 --- Alternative calls ---